mdoulaty/Scalable-Elassandra-deployment-on-Kubernetes/README.md

 This recipe is mostly based on [this](https://github.com/IBM/scalable-cassandra-deployment-on-kubernetes) repository, but it is modified for [Elassandra](https://github.com/strapdata/elassandra).
 It uses statefulsets for storing data persistantly and it is easy to scale up and down!

-It is assumed that you are already familiary with Cassandra, EalsticSearch and Kubernetes and you have a working Kubernetes cluster.
+It is assumed that you are already familiar with Cassandra, EalsticSearch and Kubernetes and you have a working Kubernetes cluster.

 ## tldr;
 ```